-The First-Time Home Buyer Tax Credit in 2022
+The First-Time Home Buyer Tax Credit In 2023

 There are lots of perks to buying a home for the first time, from having the freedom to decorate exactly how you want to building equity in your home over time.
-When you first buy a house, you may also wonder whether you can take advantage of one other major benefit – the first-time home buyer tax credit.
+When you first buy a house, you may also wonder whether you could potentially take advantage of a first-time home buyer tax credit.

 What Is A Tax Credit?